-- The purpose of this report is to engage the Committee on CorCAP 2.0 Part 2, which shifts focus from corporate emissions to community-based emissions. - Staff intend to have a structured discussion regarding TransformWR, with an emphasis on the 23 actions assigned to the City of Kitchener as Lead, identifying areas of focus to ensure staff resources are deployed where they can make the greatest impact. - This report supports Cultivating a Green City Together: Focuses a sustainable path to a greener, healthier city; enhancing & protecting parks & natural environment while transitioning to a low-carbon future; supporting businesses & residents to make climate-positive choices.
+- The purpose of this report is to continue the dialogue from the April 2024 Climate Change and Environment Committee on CorCAP 2.0 - Part 2, which shifts focus from corporate emissions to community-based emissions. - Staff intend to have a structured discussion regarding TransformWR, identifying areas of focus to ensure staff resources are deployed where they can make the greatest impact. - This report supports Cultivating a Green City Together: Focuses a sustainable path to a greener, healthier city; enhancing & protecting parks & natural environment while transitioning to a low-carbon future; supporting businesses & residents to make climate-positive choices.